 \emph{Horizontal individual-average treatment effect}.
 The h-iATE estimand is obtained by pooling individual-level potential outcomes first horizontally across periods and then across clusters.
-This estimand aligns with its counterpart defined in standard parallel-arm CRTs,\citep{kahan2024demystifying} where each individual is assigned an equal weight in estimand's definition, irrespective of their cluster membership or the time period in which they were in.
-In the general definition \eqref{weight_potential}, this uniform weighting scheme is achieved by setting $\omega_{ijk} = 1$, leading to $\omega_{ij} = N_{ij}$, which ensures that all individual-level data are directly pooled across clusters and periods non-differentially.
+This estimand aligns with its counterpart defined in standard parallel-arm CRTs \citep{kahan2024demystifying}, where each individual is assigned an equal weight in estimand's definition, irrespective of their cluster-period membership (excluding $j=1$ and $j=J$).
+In the general definition \eqref{weight_potential}, this estimand is generated by setting $\omega_{ijk} = 1$, and $\omega_{ij} = N_{ij}$, which ensures that all individual-level potential outcomes are directly pooled across clusters and periods before defining the final contrast.
 Formally, the h-iATE is defined as: $\tau_{\text{I}}^{\text{h}} = f\{\mu_{\text{I}}^{\text{h}}(1),\mu_{\text{I}}^{\text{h}}(0)\}$, where

-As illustrated in Figure \ref{fig:ATE}(a), the h-iATE measures the expected change in outcome due to treatment across all individuals pooled from all cluster-periods during the roll-out, and targets an estimand similar to an individually-randomized trials with the same set of individuals recruited across these clusters from periods $2$ to $J-1$.
+As illustrated in Figure \ref{fig:ATE}(a), h-iATE measures the expected change in outcome due to treatment across all individuals pooled from all cluster-periods during the roll-out, and targets an estimand similar to a hypothetical individually-randomized trial with the same set of individuals.